Thinner Leaner Stronger Summary

 #3.
 Chasing the Fads

 The Atkins diet.
 The paleo diet.
 The wild diet.
 The bulletproof diet… Well, how many diets are there? you wonder.
-Well, the truth is, there are only a few rules (see next lesson), and everything else is just a fad which makes some people serious money.
+Well, the truth is, there are only a few rules (see next lesson), and everything else is just a fad that makes some people serious money.

 #4.
 Doing Low Weight and High Reps Builds “Lean Muscle”